TheTechnobear/rnbo.example.ssp/docs/DEVENV.md

-#### WORK IN PROGRESS ###

 # Setting up a development environment

-This document discusses how to setup a development environment for build SSP modules.
+This document discusses how to setup a development environment for building SSP modules.

-# General procedure
+# General workflow

-there are 3 general steps to setting up our environment for building SSP modules. this document covers the first two step, the others are covered in the BUILDING document.

-- install development tools
-- install required libraries (VST SDK and SSP Buildroot)
-- download repository with code
-- prepare build
+There are three steps to build SSP modules, which must be completed in order.

+a) setup the development environment done once, and overed in DEVENV.md

+b) download/create project
+done once, per project, and covered in this document.

-- build module
+c) build project
+done each time you want to build/create the modules for the SSP

+note: you will need to ensure the build tools from the development enviroment are on your path.
+(as covered in DEVENV.md)

+Note:
+Specific directories and examples are mentioned in these documents. however, most can be changed to your own requirements, with simple overrides. but this is not covered extensively here, to keep things clear and simple.

 # install Linux development tools